 We should know better, “Lest Satan should get an advantage of us: for we are not ignorant of his devices (tactics).”
 (2 Corinthians 2:11)

 Satan has gotten an advantage because far too many are ignorant of his devices.
-When a sermon on social justice was preached at my church last year, it raised some concerns.
+When a sermon on social justice was preached at my church in February 2017, it raised some concerns.
 Three of us took those concerns to the church elders.

 “Against an elder receive not an accusation, but before two or three witnesses.”
 (1 Timothy 5:19)